Skip to Main Content

 A bar that leads with "Puregold" in its name is making a promise about register, even before the drinks list arrives.
 Gold as a signifier in hospitality tends to communicate warmth, richness, and a certain premium aspiration rather than the austere technical minimalism that characterises the clarified-cocktail or zero-waste movements.
 In practice, bars operating under this kind of branding tend to programme their drink lists around recognisable classics executed with quality spirits, alongside a shorter list of house specials that carry the venue's identity.

 The Swiss cocktail scene has become considerably more sophisticated since the early 2010s, with cities like Zurich and Geneva developing programmes that compete with Western European benchmarks.
 Places like Caaa by Pietro Catalano in Lucerne and Inda-Bar in Geneva have demonstrated that Swiss bars outside the major hotel tier can sustain serious creative programmes.
 The question for a bar in Glattpark is how much of that ambition it channels into the drink itself versus into the overall room experience.
-In a district without a deep bench of alternatives, the bar that gets its spirits selection and its build quality right occupies the leading of a short list by default.
+In a district without a deep bench of alternatives, the bar that gets its spirits selection and its build quality right occupies the best of a short list by default.

 For points of comparison at the premium end of the Swiss bar spectrum, Champagner Bar in Saas Fee and N/5 the Bar in St. Moritz illustrate what the resort tier asks of its drink programmes, where the expectation is luxury-adjacent and the clientele is international.
 Glattpark operates at a different register: more quotidian, more mixed in its population, and arguably more demanding in the sense that it must satisfy regulars week after week rather than one-time visitors with a high threshold for novelty.